extremq/punity/README.md

 If you'd like to make physics computation independent of frame rate, you can also use `Punity::Time.delta_time`, which gives you the difference in time between the frames.

-Here is a snippet that implements player movement using a joystick.
+Here is a snippet that implements player_normal movement using a joystick.

 ```cpp
 // Construct vector of direction